DLFMetadataAssessment/DLFMetadataQAWorkshop17/README.md

 ![Bash output of test python virtualenv creation](images/GitTest.png)

 ### OpenRefine (Recommended)
 OpenRefine is a graphical-interface tool for cleaning, transforming, and enriching imported metadata.
-OpenRefine is not required, but we strongly recommend it will be demoed in-depth as section five of the workshop.
+OpenRefine is not required, but we strongly recommend it, as it will be demoed in-depth as section five of the workshop.

-The latest stable release of OpenRefine is version 2.7; an earlier iteration (version 2.5) of the tool, known as Google Refine, still works, but the workshop will make use of version 2.7.
+The latest stable release of OpenRefine is version 2.7; an earlier iteration (version 2.5) of the tool, known as Google Refine, still works, but the workshop will use version 2.7.

 Platform | Installation Instructions | Link to Installation Help
 ---------|---------------------------|--------------------------